george2giga/EditableMvc/README.md

 The package provides persistent inline page editing using [CKEditor](http://ckeditor.com/).

 ###How it works:
-The EditableMvc helper will render the specified selected html element and enable the inline editing functionality of CKEditor.
+The <strong>EditableMvc</strong> helper will render the specified selected html element and enable the inline editing functionality of CKEditor.
 Once edited, the content is posted via ajax to a controller action and the data get saved through a repository layer, which can be easily swapped (default storage is xml serialization on filesystem).

 ###Setup:
+Firstly download the package using [NuGet](http://docs.nuget.org/docs/start-here/installing-nuget)

+    PM> Install-Package EditableMvc

-The default configuration deployed with the package enable the edit functionality when editablemvc=true is present in the querystring and setup the repository to use files.
+The default configuration deployed with the package enable the edit functionality when <strong>editablemvc=true</strong> is present in the querystring and setup the repository to use files.

 ```C#